MsNose/travelitaly/content/blog/19_aosta.md

 ---

 Ahh, Aosta.
 Quelle magnifique!
 Can you imagine a small town in the valley surrounded by snow-peaked mountains, singing birds, alpine architecture and roman remains?
-And on top of that it serves as a provincial capital and has all the infrastructure, stores and services that you dream of without it being an overcrowded unsafe miserable to city?
+And on top of that it serves as a provincial capital and has all the infrastructure, stores and services that you dream of without it being an overcrowded unsafe miserable city?
 Welcome to Aosta.